tanner-chiang/XToolbox/README.md

 </br>

 ## 📑 Important

-XTB is in the process of being recoded, give me suggestions on the Discord server.

 If this program gets flagged as malware it's a false positive.
 The program is literally open-source, don't worry.

 Nope, this program won't run on windows 7, 8 and 8.1 (or 32-bit systems).
 Adressing [Issue #9](https://github.com/xemulat/XToolbox/issues/9)